Hurts passes for 279 yards, throws a TD and runs for one in Eagles' 31-17 win over Dolphins

 Hurts ran into trouble earlier in the third when he faked a handoff and his short pass was tipped into the hands of linebacker Jerome Baker.
 Baker returned the pick 22 yards for the score and a 17-all game.
 Hurts — who threw three interceptions in last week’s loss against the Jets — had only six interceptions a year ago when he was the NFL MVP runner-up.

 Tagovailoa was 23 of 32 for 216 yards in his first head-to-head matchup against Hurts in the NFL, the two 25-year-old QBs forever linked by their tenures under coach Nick Saban at Alabama.
-More specifically, the 2017 season national championship game when Saban benched Hurts, who had led the Crimson Tide to two national title games, at the half and replaced him with Tagovailoa.
-Tagovailoa came off the bench and threw three touchdown passes to give the Crimson Tide their fifth national championship.
+Tagovailoa replaced Hurts at halftime of the 2017 national championship and threw three touchdowns to lead Alabama to its fifth national title.

 Tagovailoa was all out of dramatic rallies in this one.

+“If you’re going to lose games, you want it to be against a really good team and you want it to hurt,” coach Mike McDaniel said.

 Hurts threw a 19-yard TD pass to Dallas Goedert for a 10-3 lead in the second quarter.
 The Eagles had a minor scare when Brown spent time in the medical tent.
-The wideout sure seemed fine when he dashed out of the tent and onto the field on fourth-and-3 and hauled in a 32-yard pass that took the Eagles to the 1-yard line.
+The wideout took a hard hit to the cheek and briefly had blurred vision but seemed fine when he dashed out of the tent and onto the field on fourth-and-3 and hauled in a 32-yard pass that took the Eagles to the 1-yard line.

 NFL fans watching were stumped on what the Eagles would do next.
 Maybe a play-action pass?
 A trick play?